 I helped start the first positive reinforcement habit tracker for the iPhone.
 Almost all the habit tracking apps available now borrow from our design.
 But of course, we also had borrowed our design from other places: game designers and behavior researchers.
 My only regret is that we called it a habit tracker and not a habit builder.

 I also write occasionally.
 I'm best known for this post on optimizing your iPhone.
 It's now well over 2 million page views.
-People seemed to find the length and absurd detail to be helpful.
-But I also want people to see the post as a warning about how far technology has diverged from being helpful productivity tools.
+People seemed to find the length and absurd detail helpful.
+But I also want people to see the post as a warning about how far technology has diverged from being productivity tools.
 That's why it took such a long post to explain how to optimize something as simple as your phone.